ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 If the receiver cannot recognize the critical EAD item, or cannot process the information in the critical EAD item, then the receiver MUST send an EDHOC error message back.

-## External Authorization Data 2 {#ead2}
+### Attestation_request {#attestation-request}

-In EAD_2, the Relying Party signals to the Attester the supported and requested evidence types.
+As a response to the attestation proposal, the Relying Party signals to the Attester the supported and requested evidence type.
 In case none of the evidence types is supported, the Relying Party rejects the first message_1 with an error indicating support for another evidence type.

-EAD_2 carries the Selected_EvidenceType object.
-Similarly to EAD_1, Selected_EvidenceType object is encoded in CBOR.

-The external authorization data EAD_2 contains an EAD item with
+The EAD item for an attestation request is:

 * ead_label = TBD2
 * ead_value = Attestation_request, which is a CBOR byte string:

 ~~~~~~~~~~~~~~~~
 Attestation_request = bstr .cbor Selected_EvidenceType